niklasramo/dragdoll/docs/docs/draggable-auto-scroll-plugin.md

 };
 ```

 This function is used to get the dragged element's (bounding client rect)[https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect] data.
-The data is queried constantly while dragging is in process so it might be wise to cache the dragged element's client rect data and return it here.
-By default, however, the client rect data is not cached and is always queried from the DOM in order to function correctly in most cases rather than perform faster.
+The data is queried constantly while dragging is in process, which is why the client rect data is cached to perform better on most use cases.

-By default the bounding client rect data of the first Draggable item (`draggable.drag.items[0]`) is queried from the DOM and returned.
-In case there are no drag items available the next "move" event's `clientX` and `clientY` properties (along with static 50px width and height) are used to create a client rect data.
+By default the cached `clientRect` data of the first Draggable item (`draggable.drag.items[0]`) is queried.
+In case there are no drag items available the current "move" event's `clientX` and `clientY` properties (along with static 50px width and height) are used to create a client rect data.

+Note that the `DraggableDragItem` has an `updateSize` method which you can use to update the cached client rect data if the dragged element's size changes during the drag.

 ### onStart